Source Code Editing to Customize Advanced Templates

 Important:

-When using advanced templates, you must follow the syntax and usage guidelines included in the documentation for BFO and FreeMarker.
+When using advanced templates, follow the syntax and usage guidelines in the BFO and FreeMarker documentation.
 For version details, see Third-Party Products Used in Advanced Printing.
 For more information, see the BFO website, and FreeMarker website.

-An advanced template that is used to print a PDF file is an XML document that uses syntax similar to HTML with FreeMarker and BFO (Big Faceless Organization) report generator elements included.
+An advanced template that's used to print a PDF file is an XML document that uses syntax similar to HTML with FreeMarker and BFO (Big Faceless Organization) report generator elements included.
 For example:

 <?xml version="1.0"?>